oopsmonk/documentation/core/1.0/tutorials/c/send-your-first-bundle.md

     ```

     :::info:
     This address does not have to belong to anyone.
 To be valid, the address just needs to consist of 81 trytes.
-For more information about trytes, see [Ternary](root://getting-started/1.0/understanding-iota/ternary.md).
     :::

 3. Create a message that you want to send to the address